macsleep/datalogger/docs/Restful.md

 </pre>

 ## Logs
-To get access to the log files have to first query the available years:
+To get access to the log files you have to first query the available years:
 <pre>
 curl http://datalogger.local/api/logs
 2025